bevm378/beverly-mutuku-projects/cancer_mortality_analysis/README.md

 ## Cancer Mortality Analysis (R, Multivariable Regression)

-This ongoing project explores relationships between demographic and socioeconomic factors and cancer death rates using multivariable regression in R.
+This project explores relationships between demographic and socioeconomic factors and cancer death rates using multivariable regression in R.

 **Highlights so far:**
 - Cleaned and merged public health datasets for analysis